Complex Access Control Governance in Snowflake with Privacera

 Privacera’s Compliance Workflows can be used to encrypt data at rest at a field level in cloud storage such as S3 or ADLS.

-Users, groups, and user attributes are synchronized from each company’s identity provider (IDP) and used to provision data access automatically, reducing onboarding time and the risk of manual errors.
+Users, groups, and user attributes are synchronized from each company’s identity provider (IDP) and used to provide data access automatically, reducing onboarding time and the risk of manual errors.

-Row filters are automatically provisioned directly in Snowflake, using high-performance, native Snowflake features.
+Row filters are automatically provisioned directly in Snowflake, using high-performance, native Snowflake row-level security features.

 New data brought into Snowflake is scanned and tagged with out-of-the box classifications for PII or custom categories using Privacera’s extensible lookup, matching, and heuristic model features.